MapleStory DS

 MapleStory DS (메이플스토리 DS; メイプルストーリーDS) is a role-playing video game for the Nintendo DS.
 It is an adaptation of the original MMORPG game for Windows titled MapleStory.
 The game was released on April 15, 2010 in Korea, and was developed by Nexon and published by Nexon and Nintendo of Korea.
-Unlike the PC version, MapleStory DS is a solely single-player game.

 Gameplay

 The game features many elements present in the original MapleStory, such as needing to fight monsters and complete quests in order to make the player character more powerful.
 The game also features 4 different character classes, two of which are unlocked after completing the game once.

 Plot

 After a jewel called Rubian causes the destruction of the kingdom of Sharenian via an ancient evil, it is split into four parts.
 Each playable character comes to acquire a piece of it and each sets out to unite with one another in order to recreate the jewel and expose and destroy the ultimate evil.